• Skip to primary navigation

 A delicious Mumbai breakfast, Misal Pav made as a one-pot recipe in the Instant Pot.
 Misal is a spicy sprouts curry cooked with onions, tomatoes, ginger, garlic and coconut.
 This is then topped with onions, lemon juice, farsan and enjoyed with pav (dinner rolls)

-Mumbai is famous for it's variety of street foods.
+Mumbai is famous for its variety of street foods.
 Misal Pav is one of them, similar to the Mumbai Pav Bhaji and Vada Pav.
-To get the perfect and most authentic recipe, I learnt this from my close Maharashtrian friend Shweta.
+To get the perfect and most authentic recipe, I learned this from my close Maharashtrian friend Shweta.
 So you will certainly not miss the authentic flavors with this one-pot recipe in the Instant Pot.

 Looking for more easy Instant Pot Recipes?
 Here are 29 Best Instant Pot Vegetarian Recipes for you to try!